GoogleCloudPlatform/cluster-toolkit/README.md

 in particular an inactivity timeout that will close running shells after 20 minutes.
 Please consider it only for blueprints that are quickly deployed.

+## VM Image Support

+The HPC Toolkit supports the HPC CentOS 7 VM image and the Ubuntu 20.04 LTS image family.
+For more information, see [docs/vm-images.md](docs/vm-images.md).

 ## Blueprint Validation

 The Toolkit contains "validator" functions that perform basic tests of the